tonioloewald/c3d-render-buddy/README.md

 You may find this interesting as an example of an application written using node-webkit, although it will only be useful on Mac OS X if you use Cheetah 3D (otherwise the relevant files won't be there).

+If you just want to download a working application, you get [get it here](http://loewald.com/c3dbook/80_Misc%20Resources/C3D%20Buddy/).